TIG Alum info.

 TO THE ROBOT WELD PROGRAM.

-was the senior weld engineer / weld mgr for ABB Robotics Div.
+was the weld manager for ABB Robotics Div.
 Fort Collins.
 CO.

 production efficiency can be greatly influenced

 when you have robots working